ppy/osu-wiki/news/2023/2023-10-22-halloween-descends.md

 [**You can download a zip file containing all of the Halloween 2023 Finalists and peppy's Picks in full size here!**](https://assets.ppy.sh/contests/186/Halloween2023Finalists.zip)

-From all of us here at the osu!team, we wish you a happy Halloween!
+From all of us here at the osu! team, we wish you a happy Halloween!
 Enjoy!

 —Ephemeral